minhqdao/Basicade/README.md

 The [Bywater BASIC](https://github.com/commandbasic/bwbasic) interpreter compiled to WebAssembly.

-Run classic BASIC programs — including [The Oregon Trail](examples/oregon-trail/) — in Node.js or the browser.
+Run classic BASIC programs — like [The Oregon Trail](examples/oregon-trail/) — in Node.js or the browser.

 ## Usage